GrayHatGuy/RTNode-HeltecV4/README.md

 # Build for V3
 pio run -e heltec_V3_boundary

+# Build for Xiao esp32S3 with WIO SX1622 (Boundry Mode Only)

+# Build for Lilygo T3S3 (Boundry Mode Only)

 # Flash (via PlatformIO)
+# update environment to reflect device type
 pio run -e heltec_V4_boundary -t upload

 # Or create a merged binary and flash with the utility